PatriciaGN/head-first-java-exercises/Chapter 5/Chapter-five-notes.md

-# Notes from Chapter Five
+# Notes from Chapter Five - Writing a program

 When drawing flow diagrams:
 * **Circle**: Means start or finish.